greenthegarden/homelab/README.md

 [youtube_mistakeshomelab]: https://www.youtube.com/watch?v=8B1Kp_ylUSY

-## Hardware
+## Hardware {#hardware}

 The major hardware which makes up the Homelab is shown in the following diagram.

 ![Homelab hardware](docs/homelab-network-wired-hardware.drawio.png "Homelab hardware")

-### Network Hardware
+### Network Hardware {#hardware-network}

 A [Ubiquity Cloud Gateway Ultra][network] is used to manage the network aspects of the Homelab.

-The UCG runs the Unifi Network application.
+The UCG runs UniFi OS as the operating system which hosts the [Unifi Network Application][unifi].

 Some good sources of information for setting up a Unifi network are:

 - [Full Unifi Config - Setup from Start to Finish][youtube_unififullconfig]
 - [COMPLETE UniFi Network Setup Guide (Detailed for Beginners)][youtube_unifisetup]

+In addition, a Raspberry Pi 3 Model B+ single board computer, running Rasbian  Bullseye, is used to host an instance of [AdGuard Home][adguard], to provide a local DNS service.

+All hosts within the Homelab are configured automatically by the Gateway, to use the DNS capability within AdGuard Home to resolve hostnames internal to the Homelab.

-### Compute Server Hardware
+### Compute Server Hardware {#hardware-compute}

-I selected the [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv] as a Homelab compute server.
+The [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv] was selected as the Homelab compute server.

 The system uses an i5-1235U processor, which with 10 cores, provides a good amount of parallel processing in a compact unit.